Cheesy, tender potatoes baked in a skillet with a creamy sauce, leeks and gruyere cheese.

 It’s comfort food times ten, a dish to serve for brunch or an unfussy supper.

-Serve this creamy potato gratin with a simple salad on the side and you’ve got dinner covered.
+Serve this creamy potato galette with a simple salad on the side and you’ve got dinner covered.

 The secret may be that the French aren’t shy about using butter and cream, and potatoes seem to be happiest when cooked in delicious fat.